 &lt;sup>25 The Buildings Act 1984 was the first time that the Authority was required to keep records of Buildings Regulations, there would be nothing in the public interest to support an application for an injunction under s.36(6) of the Buildings Act 1984 However, the structural integrity of the alteration should be verified in all cases.
 Cottingham -v- Attey Bower Jones 2000

-UKF Handbook 5.5.1: ....
+&lt;sup>26 UKF Handbook 5.5.1: ....
 "If there is evidence of such a breach or matter but in your professional judgment there is no reasonable prospect of enforcement action and, following reasonable enquiries, you are satisfied that the title is good and marketable and you can provide an unqualified certificate of title, we will not insist on indemnity insurance and you may proceed."
 UKF Handbook 5.5.1: ....
 "If there is evidence of such a breach or matter but in your professional judgment there is no reasonable prospect of enforcement action and, following reasonable enquiries, you are satisfied that the title is good and marketable and you can provide an unqualified certificate of title, we will not insist on indemnity insurance and you may proceed."

-indemnity insurance against enforcement at the seller's cost.
-In all cases where Buildings Regulations was not obtained, the lawyer should advise their client and the surveyor that Local Authority consent was not obtained for the work and that the surveyor/valuer should confirm that it is structurally sound and value the property on this basis.
-4.1 Technical Issues Missing Restrictive Covenants Missing Pre-1925 documents containing restrictive covenants.
-Advise the client of the lack of knowledge and that there may be a risk of enforcement should the covenantee establish a material breach.
+Valuer/Surveyor as to the safety and structural integrity of the alteration.
+Recommend indemnity insurance against enforcement at the seller's cost.
+28 In all cases where Buildings Regulations was not obtained, the lawyer should advise their client and the surveyor that Local Authority consent was not obtained for the work and that the surveyor/valuer should confirm that it is structurally sound and value the property on this basis.
+Clients should be advised that lack of Buildings Regulations may indicate a lack of building safety compliance and a survey is recommended in any event to establish risk to life.
+4.1 Technical Issues Restrictive Covenants Missing Pre-1925 documents containing restrictive covenants.
+Advise the client of the lack of knowledge and that there may be a risk of enforcement should the covenantee establish a material breach and still has land benefitting from the covenants.
 Advise as to the availability of indemnity insurance at the buyers cost.
-Missing Post-1925 documents containing restrictive covenants ■ If the document containing the covenants is dated before the date of first registration, a Land Charges Search against the original covenantor may reveal that the covenants were not protected by a D(II) registration.
-In which case the Land Registry should remove reference to the covenants for the Charges Register, upon application ; otherwise If the Seller can confirm that no material changes have been undertaken to the property or to the use of the property within the last 20 years and no enforcement action is being taken or threatened ; consider the need for an indemnity insurance policy at the buyer's cost only if you consider there is a material risk and a suitable policy is available to mitigate the risk; otherwise ■ If the Seller is unable to confirm whether there have been changes of external structure or use within the last 20 years consider the need for an indemnity insurance policy at the seller's cost if you consider there is a material risk and a suitable policy is available to mitigate the risk; otherwise
+Missing Post-1925 documents containing restrictive covenants If the document containing the covenants is dated before the date of first registration, a Land Charges Search against the original covenantor may reveal that the covenants were not protected by a D(II) registration.
+In which case the Land Registry should remove reference to the covenants for the Charges Register, upon application ; otherwise ■ If the Seller can confirm that no material changes have been undertaken to the property or to the use of the property within the last 20 years and no enforcement action is being taken or threatened ; consider the need for an indemnity insurance policy at the buyer's cost only if you consider there is a material risk and a suitable policy is available to mitigate the risk; otherwise If the Seller is unable to confirm whether there have been changes of external structure or use within the last 20 years consider the need for an indemnity insurance policy at the seller's cost

 &lt;sup>28 The Local Authority has rights to serve a Stop or Enforcement notice within 12 months under s.36(4) of the Buildings Act 1984 Privity of Contract & Estate "a Burden cannot pass with the land unless an indemnity has been given".
-The Doctrine of Notice: Where a covenant is registered it will still bind.
+The Doctorine of Notice: Where a covenant is registered is will still bind.